-Supporting Ireland’s continued success into Horizon Europe
+Supporting Ireland’s success in Horizon Europe

-IRC engagement with Horizon 2020
+IRC engagement with Horizon Europe